-- 15.10.3 Excessed: Teachers on a continuing contract who are excessed at budget tie-out have the right of recall to a position at their site in the area in which they were excessed if a position reopens after the budget tie-out process. - a.
-Licensure: Teachers must have the required license for the position that reopens. - b.
-Time Limit: This right of recall shall extend through the end of July following the most recent school year. - 15.10.4 Separation: Teachers who have been discharged because of lack of pupils and discontinuance of position and who retain rights to be recalled according to the Teacher Tenure Act MN Statute §122A.41 shall receive first consideration for other positions in the District for which they are qualified. - 15.10.5 Notification of Opening: The Board of Education shall notify such teachers of the availability of a position by first calling the teacher who will have until the end of the next business day to accept or decline the recall.
+- g.
+Alumni of Historically Black Colleges and Universities (HBCU), Tribal Colleges and Universities and/or Hispanic Association of Colleges and Universities (HACU) programs. - 15.10.13 Recall Procedure After Layoff: - 15.10.14 Consideration for Other Positions: Teachers who have been laid off and who retain rights to be recalled according to the Teacher Tenure Act MN Statute §122A.41 or the provisions contained in this Agreement shall receive first consideration for other positions in the District for which they are qualified. - 15.10.15 Notification of Opening: The District shall notify qualified teachers of the availability of a position by first calling the teacher who will have until the end of the next business day to accept or decline the recall.
 If the teacher is not reached by phone, a certified letter addressed to the teacher's last known address will be sent offering the recall.
-Such notifications shall be sent to teachers in order of their seniority in the department from which they were discharged. - 15.10.6 Acceptance of Position: Within seven (7) days of the date of postmark of such notice, the teacher shall notify the Division of Human Resources of their intent to accept the offered position.
-No extension of time for recall shall be granted. - 15.10.7 Termination of Recall Rights: All rights of recall shall terminate upon the earlier of: - a. a refusal to accept an offer of a position equivalent in FTE to that held at the time of layoff; - b. failure to respond within seven (7) days of postmark of a notice of recall or within 24 hours after being reached by phone; - c. twenty-four (24) calendar months following the first duty day of the school year following the date of discharge. - 15.10.8 Retention of Seniority and Other Rights: Teachers recalled to duty shall retain their seniority numbers, accumulated sick leave, salary schedule placement rights, and all other rights covered by this Agreement.
+Such notifications shall be sent to teachers in order of their seniority. - 15.10.16 Acceptance of Position: Within seven (7) days of the date of postmark of such notice, the teacher shall notify the Division of Human Resources of their intent to accept the offered position.
+No extension of time for recall shall be granted. - 15.10.17 Termination of Recall Rights: All rights of recall shall terminate upon the earlier of: - a. a refusal to accept an offer of a position equivalent in FTE to that held at the time of layoff; - b. failure to respond within seven (7) days of postmark of a notice of recall or end of the next business day after being reached by phone; - c. twenty-four (24) calendar months following the first duty day of the school year following the date of discharge. - 15.10.18 Retention of Seniority and Other Rights: Teachers recalled to duty shall retain their seniority numbers, accumulated sick leave, salary schedule placement rights, and all other rights covered by this Agreement.